ChrisFuscoMasters/.github/profile/README.md

 - Realised research isn't as easy as it looks

 ### November, 2024
-- Wrote a technical report on using Segment Anything for open-world instance segmentation.
+- Wrote a technical report on using Segment Anything for open-world instance segmentation

 ### January, 2024
 - Started a new project on 3D lifting of objects in the wild